Fine Line (Harry Styles song)

-"Fine Line" is a song by British singer Harry Styles, recorded for his second studio album of the same name.
+"Fine Line" is a song by English singer-songwriter Harry Styles, recorded for his second studio album of the same name.
 Styles wrote the song with Mitch Rowland, Sammy Witte and producers Kid Harpoon and Tyler Johnson.
 "Fine Line" was later sent to Italian radio on 19 November 2021, as the album's seventh and final single.

 Background and release

-Harry Styles released his second studio album, Fine Line, on December 13, 2019.
+On 13 December 2019, Harry Styles released his second studio album, Fine Line.
 Styles wrote the song with Mitch Rowland, Sammy Witte, and producers Kid Harpoon and Tyler Johnson.

 Styles originally wrote "Fine Line" as a folk ballad, but he explained to Rolling Stone that it kept expanding and evolving.
 "It started simple, but I wanted to have this other, epic thing.
 And it took that shape," he said.
 "It's exactly the kind of music I want to make.
 I love strings, horns, and harmonies.
 So why not put it all in?".
 In Italy, Sony Music released "Fine Line" as the seventh single from Fine Line on 19 November 2021.